alexhingtgen/flask_demo/README.md

 # Flask Template
-Basic structure for starting a Flask project with Jinja templates
+Basic Flask application for class demonstration

 ---
 1. Clone this repository to local computer